MalekPC/Certifying-Asymmetric-Configuration-of-three-Bloch-vectors/README.md

-# Certifying Asymmetry in the configuration of three qubits
+# Certifying asymmetry in the configuration of three qubits